HPL shares slide after Ong Beng Seng's arrest, but company still 'fundamentally strong': Analyst

 "While we lack verified information to form a definitive opinion by the announcement made by HPL’s managing director Mr Ong Beng Seng being called up for a meeting with CPIB, we believe that the company is fundamentally strong," Mr Tan told CNA in an email.

-The company's most significant asset is a freehold plot of land which Forum The Shopping Mall, HPL House and Voco Orchard hotel sit on.
-Mr Tan said an application to develop that area has reportedly been filed, which could potentially increase gross floor area by five times.
+The company's most significant asset is a freehold plot of land on which Forum The Shopping Mall, HPL House and Voco Orchard hotel sit.
+Mr Tan said an application to develop that area has reportedly been filed, which could potentially increase the gross floor area by five times.

 He also pointed to the stake that the company has in Cuscaden Peak and in a data centre in Genting Lane.
 Cuscaden Peak manages Paragon REIT, the real estate investment trust whose portfolio includes Paragon and The Clementi Mall.